Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 Vanishing into thin air, you appear a short distance away, leaving a slick of ice behind.
 Teleport up to 3 tiles into an empty tile of your choice.
-Then, create a patch of ice as a ground effect in a 5 foot radius around the tile that you left behind.
+Then, create a patch of ice as a ground effect in a 1 tile radius around the tile that you left behind.
 Whenever a creature starts their turn on this ice or enters it for the first time on their turn, make an Agility attack against them.
 If you hit, they are knocked prone.
 While on the ice, the effects of forced movement are doubled.

 This ice disappears at the end of your next turn.